 Learn more about registration rates and policies or register today by clicking the button below!

 Become part of a community of leadership educators, students, researchers, coaches, business owners, managers, and elected officials and share, enhance, and expand your knowledge and practice of leadership.
-The conference features keynote speakers, an array of concurrent workshops and panels, 3-hour deep dive sessions, and more!
+The conference features keynote speakers, an array of concurrent workshops and panels, featured sessions, and more!

 Kehkashan Basu, iconic youth leader, global influencer, and environmentalist is a trailblazer who has been challenging the status quo and social strictures that impede the progress of future generations.
 A powerful voice for future generations, she has spoken at over 125 United Nations and other global fora across 25 countries.
 Learn more about Kehkashan Basu.

 Hadeel Mustafa Anabtawi, We Empower Winner and DVF international awardee, is a social entrepreneur in the children & girls empowerment field.
 She founded The Alchemist Lab in 2012 in Jordan to empower children with the skills they need to explore themselves and the world around them with confidence & determination.
 Learn more about Hadeel Mustafa Anabtawi.